 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Pick a provider that offers a range of investment options, administrative services, and employee education.
+- Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, administrative support, and employee education.

 Individual 401(k)

-Also known as a Individual 401(k), this plan is designed to offer the same benefits as a traditional 401(k), but for individuals who are self-employed, or whose only employee is their spouse.
+This plan, also known as a Solo 401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
 Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

 - Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Seek out providers with multiple investment options and lower fees.
+Seek out providers with various investment options and lower fees.

 - Create a Plan Document: Establish the terms of your plan, including contribution limits, investment options, and loan provisions.